Moles: What Is Out There?

 Plato is a curious little mole who lives in a dark, underground burrow with his parents.
 He is fascinated by the light that penetrates the entrance to his home.
 Sometimes it is lit; sometimes it is dark.
 Why could that be?
 Plato desperately wants to see what is out there in the world above.
 One day he finally gets to see it all!
 Plato discovers day and night, the Sun and Moon, and the stars!
 Great for children up to 6 years old.

-All Longway Planetarium shows are free for members!
+All Longway Planetarium shows are 50% off for Genesee County residents:

 Once a show has started, there will be no late seating.
 Please arrive before the show begins.